-Journalists say that (at least some of them) are meeting over dinner and exchanging gossip.
-They quote the following examples: One from Bulgaria did not keep separate personal and public accounts; another, from Mauritania, dismissed a delegation of Albanian trade unionists, explaining that "Kosovo is democratic now, no more socialism, no more trade unions".
-Somebody from Africa was hired to rebuilt the Kosovo railway system, although he personally had no experience with railways: "Mr. Bangura teaches the Kosovans how to run a railway and is paid some 8,000 Euro a month.
+Journalists report on the following types of gossip exchanged by internationals over dinner: An international from Bulgaria did not keep separate personal and public accounts; another, from Mauritania, dismissed a delegation of Albanian trade unionists, explaining that "Kosovo is democratic now, no more socialism, no more trade unions".
+Somebody from Africa was hired to rebuild the Kosovo railway system, although he personally had no experience of railways:

+Mr. Bangura teaches the Kosovans how to run a railway and is paid some 8,000 Euro a month.
 Local railwaymen who are supposed to live on 150 Euro feel a bit humiliated by the project, especially since Mr. Bangura knows nothing about railways.
 How could he?
 He is from Sierra Leone where the last train stopped in 1975.
-He is an expert in harbours" (Zaremba 2007).
-In 2007, a high ranking US-police officer, working for UNMIK, was prosecuted for sexual exploitation of women and cooperation with members of the Organized Crime.
+He is an expert in harbours.
+(Zaremba, 2007, part 4)

+In 2007, a high ranking US police officer, working for UNMIK, was prosecuted for the sexual exploitation of women and cooperation with members of organized crime.
+To quote again from the study of Jopp & Sandawi (2007: 73) for the German Armed Forces:

-To quote again the study of Jopp and Sandawi for the German Armed Forces (2007): "The UN mission is either called "paper tiger", "bureaucratic monster" or "colonial management", while the international staff has the reputation to pursue either adventurism or individual, unjustified enrichment in Kosovo".
-90 % of the internationals come to Kosovo because of money says a UN-police officer from the Organized Crime Unit in Kosovo, quoted by Mayr (2008).
+The UN mission is either called "paper tiger", "bureaucratic monster" or "colonial management", while the international staff has the reputation to pursue either adventurism or individual, unjustified enrichment in Kosovo.

+Ninety percent of the internationals come to Kosovo for the money, says a UN police officer from the Organized Crime Unit in Kosovo, quoted by Mayr (2008).
 Corruption scandals, some of them at the highest level, have damaged the reputation of the international administration.
-The former director of the Kosovo Electricity Corporation (from 2001 - 2003), a 36 year old German from Essen (Jo Truschler) is only one example.
-4,5 million US-Dollars from international donors had disappeared from his books at the Kosovo Electricity Company KEK.
-He has sold electricity to other beschädigt.

-11 Die Internationale Gemeinschaft sowie ihre Vertreter im Kosovo tragen maßgebliche Mitverantwortung für die alarmierende Ausbreitung mafiöser Strukturen im Kosovo und haben durch die offene Unterstützung politisch-krimineller Kuppelakteure in vielfältiger Weise die Glaubwürdigkeit internationaler Institutionen countries, and the money was transferred to his private account in Gibraltar.
-Truschler was sentenced to probation in 2007 in Bochum - not for fraud or corruption in Kosovo, but for using false Dr.-titles in applying for a job in Germany (Zaremba 2007).
-In the meantime, power supply in Kosovo is still a matter of luck: Usually it beaks down at least three or four times per day.
+The former director of the Kosovo Electricity Corporation (from 2001 - 2003), a 36-year-old German from Essen, Jo Truschler, is only one example.
+It is averred that 4.5 million US Dollars of international donor funds disappeared from the books of the Kosovo Electricity Company (KEK).
+Truschler sold electricity to other countries, transferring the money to his private account in Gibraltar.
+He was sentenced to probation in 2007 in Bochum - not for fraud or corruption in Kosovo, but for using false doctoral titles when applying for a job in Germany (Zaremba, 2007).
+In the meantime, power supply in Kosovo is still a matter of luck: usually it breaks down at least three or four times per day.

-The former British Head of Prishtina Airport, Ioan Woollett, employed together with his friend three people in average per day - not just ordinary people, but stunning nice young women, without any knowledge of the English language (Zaremba 2007).
-Some have won beauty contests.
-Finally, he had 200 more employees than necessary for an airport like this.
+The former British Head of Prishtina Airport, Ioan Woollett, and a friend, employed on average three people per day.
+But these were not just ordinary people.
+They were beautiful, young women, many of whom had won beauty contests, but none of whom could speak any English (Zaremba, 2007).
+Eventually he had 200 more employees than was necessary for an airport of that size.
 Many of these women had to be available to Woollett and his friend day and night.
-His friend left Kosovo after four months to work for the UN in Sudan; Mr. Woollett fled later.
-In 2008, and soon after declaration of independence, one of the successors of Mr. Woollett, Afrim Azirin, has been arrested by the local (not international) police because of corruption.
-It looked like it was not possible to arrest this person earlier because he was backed-up by members of UNMIK12.
+Woollet's friend left Kosovo after four months to work for the UN in Sudan.
+Woollett fled later.
+In 2008, soon after declaration of independence, one of Woollett's successors, Afrim Azirin, was arrested by the local (not the international) police for corruption.
+An earlier arrest had not been possible since it seemed as if Azrin had the backing of members of UNMIK.15

-The rise in Organised Crime marks a serious failure by the UN administration.
-More than ever, Kosovo is at the heart of the European trafficking in drugs and human beings.
-The "Balkans ... already distribute most of Europe's heroin, facilitate illegal migration and are responsible for nearly 30 per cent of women victims of the sex trade worldwide" (International Crisis Group 2007).
+The rise in organised crime in Kosova signals a serious failure of the UN administration.
+Now more than ever Kosovo is at the heart of the European trafficking in drugs and human beings.

+[The] Balkans ... already distribute most of Europe's heroin, facilitate illegal migration and are responsible for nearly 30 per cent of women victims of the sex trade worldwide.
+(International Crisis Group, 2007: i).